Hager234/ChiroLearn/README.md

 # ChiroLearn
 This is the Gitub page for the CAP2 GUI.
-The GUI can be downloaded here:
-To run the GUI follow this path: CAP2/GUI/CAP2.exe

 The Gui looks like this:

 <img width="1613" height="1687" alt="image" src="https://github.com/user-attachments/assets/89f13954-4168-4653-b8b0-b35ba40b69b0" />